karansinghparihar/movieScoop/README.md

 ## Implementation Highlights

 Netflix clone made with advanced react, context-api & firebase which asynchronously fetch movie data of over 30 thousand movies from Tmdb api.
-Features include a multi-active searchbar, user signup and signin (with google signin service), play trailer, dynamically generated movie and tv show pages and an interactive UI replicated from the original netflix app.
+Features include guest login, multi-active searchbar, user signup and signin (with google signin service), play trailer, dynamically generated movie and tv show pages and an interactive UI replicated from the original netflix app.

 ### User Stories

 - Users can safely sign up and sign in, google sign in enabled with firebase
+- Search feature with filter active throughout the app.
+- Adding Guest Login functionality for end users.
 - Collections of popular movies and tvshows for recommendations
 - A searchbar to search through TMDB database of over 30000 movies
 - Movie and TV Pages dynamically generated for every single movie
 - Details include cast info, play trailer, description.
-- Search feature with filter active throughout the app.
-- Adding Guest Login functionality for end users.
 - Original netflix UI replicated with highly organized and advanced css styling.

 ### Current Plans for Expansion